Phoenix STS Logo

 Emergency Response

-Master evacuation procedures, fire warden duties, and coordination with emergency services during fire incidents.
+Learn evacuation procedures, fire warden duties, and how to work with the emergency services during an incident.

 What Does the Course Cover?

-This comprehensive 7-hour fire warden training course covers the essential knowledge and practical skills required for effective fire safety management in any workplace.
+This 7-hour course covers the knowledge and practical skills a fire warden needs in any workplace.

 Module 1: Fire Science & Prevention